jistr/vim-nerdtree-tabs/README.md

 ### Close the file = close the tab

-Tab with NERDTree and a file won't hang open when you close the file.
+A tab with NERDTree and a file won't hang open when you close the file window.
 NERDTree will close automatically and so will the tab.

 ### Autoopen on startup